Thousands of people have seen their incomes reduce due to coronavirus, and will see them fall further when Universal Credit is cut in October.

 Millions of people are out of work as a result of coronavirus, but many are not aware that they may have overpaid tax and be able to claim some of the tax back that they paid when they were employed.
 Especially if it takes you a few months to find your next role.

-To see who might be eligible for a tax refund, and how to claim one, read our full guide here.
+To see who might be eligible for a tax refund, and how to claim one, read our guide How to claim a tax refund if you lose your job.

 If you’re worried that redundancy could be on the cards, it’s also worth looking at our comprehensive redundancy section to find out more about your rights and how much you’re entitled to from your employer.